-Alternative complaints resolution bodies (such as Ombudsman Services, ProMediate and Clerksroom) exist which are competent to deal with complaints about legal services should both you and our firm wish to use such a scheme.
-We confirm that we do agree to use alternative complaints resolution bodies in appropriate circumstances.
+Alternative complaints resolution bodies (such as Ombudsman Services, ProMediate and Clerksroom) exist which are competent to deal with complaints about legal services should both you and the firm wish to use such a scheme.
+We confirm that we do agree to use alternative complaints resolution bodies in appropriate circumstances

 The Solicitors Regulation Authority can help you if you are concerned about our behaviour.